Pneumonia Management in Dogs and Cats

 - Unstable: poor appetite, inactive, in need of hospitalization.

-- Critical: unable to get enough oxygen into their systems.
-These patients require oxygen therapy and possibly 24-hour care.
+- Critical: unable to get enough oxygen into their systems and owners note difficulty breathing.
+These patients require oxygen therapy and 24-hour hospitalization until they can breathe comfortably on their own

 The hospitalized patient has the following needs.